 The conversations between the girls were recorded as a sound document.

-The installation—consisting of the six large collaborative patches and the documented conversations—is on display at New Metropolis in the summer of 2019 for four months.
+The installation—consisting of the six large collaborative patches and the documented conversations—was on display at New Metropolis in 2019 for four months.

 ↳ visit stoplap.nl for more information